cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 * Printing to the text buffer is fully supported, and the text produced by the program is displayed when the execution ends.
   * The size of the text buffer is limited to 10,000 characters.
   * The `format` instruction is fully supported.
 Only text produced since the last `printflush` instructions is available for formatting.
-  * When the contents of the text buffer encountered at the `printflush` instruction is the same as the content encountered at the previous `printflush` instruction, the text isn't written to the text buffer again, just the number of the text block repetitions is printed.
+  * When the contents of the text buffer encountered at the `printflush` instruction is the same as the content encountered at the previous `printflush` instruction, the text isn't written to the text buffer again, just the number of the text block repetitions is outputted.
   * `draw print` instruction is handled like the `printflush` instructions: the text consumed by the `draw print` instruction isn't removed from the text buffer and is included in the program output.
 * The `getlink` instruction can be used to access linked blocks specified above.
 The `@links` variable is set to the total number of linked blocks.
 * The `read` and `write` instructions can be used with the linked memory cells and memory blocks obtained either through the linked variable (e.g., `cell1`), or through the `getlink` instruction.
+When the emulation target is 8.0 or higher, the other usages of `read` and `write` are also supported (i.e., reading/writing an existing variable from a processor, accessing characters in a string or a message box, etc.).
 * The `sensor` instruction is supported for a very limited number of properties:
   * `type`: returns the type of the object (e.g., `@memory-cell`)
+  * `name`: returns the name of the object if it exists (e.g., `lead` for `@lead`)
   * `id`: returns the ID of the object if it exists (e.g., `1` for `@lead`)
   * Accessing other properties isn't supported.
-* The `wait` instruction isn't supported; specifically, it doesn't pause the execution of the program.
+* The `wait` instruction's effect on processor scheduling is emulated, but the instruction doesn't pause the program execution.
-* All other instructions that do not set an output variable are silently ignored.
-For example, the `ucontrol move` instruction executes, but does nothing (there's no unit to send the command to in the emulated world).
+* The `noop` instruction is supported.
-* Instructions which do set an output variable, such as `ulocate`, are not supported and, unless specifically configured, stop the execution of the program.
-Since the Mindustry World isn't simulated, it is not possible to set the values of output variables to some sensible value.
+* No other instructions are supported and, unless specifically configured, they stop the execution of the program.
+Since the Mindustry World isn't simulated, it is not possible to meaningfully emulate these instructions.

 ## Irregular situation handling